docandrew/AOC2021/README.md

 went ahead and did that, and now it runs in about 100 ms. Much better!
 I played around with converting it to an A* algorithm (which I learned about in my Dijkstra's algo research) but runtime was essentially the same.

+## Day 16 Notes:

+Part 1: Took me a while to comprehend the problem statement, but once I did, I turned to my trusty tool the Recursive Descent parser.
+As I was working it out, I had a feeling that this was going to turn into some kind of expression calculator...

+Part 2: ...which it did!
+I had started to build up a fancy AST tree dealie, and work through everything that way, but...
+I already had the machinery in place with the recursive descent parser to just go ahead and calculate the expression as it encountered the various sub-expressions.
+Once I got it to compile, it actually worked the first try, which was a shock!
+There's probably a cleaner more "functional" way to handle it, i.e. passing a function pointer or something for each type of operation, but I ended up with 2 massive case statements in the parseOperator function instead.
+Not the most "elegant", but it worked.